Voxel Densification for Serialized 3D Object Detection: Mitigating Sparsity via Pre-serialization Expansion: Method

 \textbf{Transformer.} Transformers, based on self-attention mechanisms, have been widely adopted in both natural language processing and computer vision.
 The standard attention mechanism is defined as:

-Here, $Q$ (Query), $K$ (Key), and $V$ (Value) represent the input projection vectors. $Q$ interacts with $K^\top$ to compute similarity scores, which are then used to weight the values in $V$.
-The term $d_k$ denotes the dimensionality of the key vectors, and the scaling factor $\sqrt{d_k}$ is introduced to stabilize the gradients during training.
+Here, $Q$ (Query), $K$ (Key), and $V$ (Value) represent the input projection vectors.
 While Transformers are powerful in capturing global dependencies, their quadratic time complexity poses a challenge when handling long sequences, such as in voxelized point clouds.

 \textbf{State Space Models (SSMs).} SSMs model sequential data through continuous-time state equations:

 where $x(t) \in \mathbb{R}^L$ is the continuous input signal, $y(t) \in \mathbb{R}^L$ is the output, and $A \in \mathbb{R}^{N \times N}$, $B \in \mathbb{R}^{N \times 1}$, and $C \in \mathbb{R}^{1 \times N}$ are learnable parameters.
 The discrete form is expressed as: